telerik/xamarin-forms-docs/controls/calendar/calendar-date-properties.md

 # Date Properties

-This article lists the basic properties you could use to configure **RadCalendar** control.
+This article lists the date properties you could use to configure **RadCalendar** control.

 ## Setting the current Display Date